oshaughnessy/maysl.soccer/_pages/coaches.md

 > small-sided standards, there will be no offside infraction before the U-9
 > age group.
 New rules also ban headers as well as punts and drop kicks from
 > the goalkeeper.

+See our [Growing with the Game](/rules/#growing-with-the-game) section for more on age group differences.

 #### Lead Limits